Well known around the world, Croisette promenade, was only a small winding path during its construction in 1860.

 The landscape is gorgeous on the bay of Cannes, Lérins islands and Esterel massif in the background.

-Public and private beaches border Croisette promenade.
+Public and private beaches border are located in this area.

 LE PALAIS DES FESTIVALS ET DES CONGRÈS